dasaradhi10/Kubernetes-Based-Canary-Deployment-with-K3s-and-Istio/README.md

-TITLE: Kubernetes-Based Canary Deployment with K3s and Istio
+## TITLE: Kubernetes-Based Canary Deployment with K3s and Istio 🚀

-## Objective

-Simulate modern canary deployments using Istio's traffic splitting capabilities on a K3s (or Minikube in this case) cluster to manage traffic between stable and new application versions.
+Objective: Simulate modern canary deployments using Istio's traffic splitting capabilities on a K3s (or Minikube in this case) cluster to manage traffic between stable and new application versions.

 ## Prerequisites
 *   **Ubuntu Linux:** The environment where commands are executed.
 *   **Docker:** Required as the driver for Minikube.
 *   **Minikube:** To run a local Kubernetes cluster.
 (The steps use Minikube, although K3s is mentioned in the title - the process is similar).